carteras/IT-CBR/learning_briefs/packettracer/lab.5.1.router.dhcp.md

 GigabitEthernet2/0     unassigned      YES unset  administratively down down
 ```

-Let's enable `g0/1` to work with the ip address range that the DNS server is set up on `10.170.126.0/24`
+Let's enable `g0/1` to work with the IP address range that the DNS server is set up on `10.170.126.0/24`

 ```bash
 Router#